dayhaysoos/gatsby-theme-use-shopping-cart/packages/gatsby-theme-use-shopping-cart/README.md

 This only works for Stripe's new Checkout API.
 If you create your products with "Orders" this will not work

 # Features

 - Creates GraphQL Nodes based off Stripe Product API

 # Install

-`yarn add gatsby-theme-stripe-storefront`
+`yarn add "gatsby-theme-use-shopping-cart"`

 # Usage

 You can get your Stripe API keys here: